TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Character.md

 <!-- -->

 -   **fading**: If not -1/-1, specifies the start and end distance at which the character is faded out of the view.
-In the transation zone (between start and end) a shader is applied to fade out the character smoothly, the particular fading effect depends of the rendering pipeline in use.
+In the transition zone (between start and end) a shader is applied to fade out the character smoothly.
+The particular fading effect depends of the rendering pipeline in use.

 ## LODs